Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 1. Can I afford my deductible right now?
 If your 2% deductible equals $8,000 and you don't have that in savings, a flat deductible may be a safer choice even if it costs more annually.

 2. Am I in a high-risk state?
-In Florida, Texas, or coastal regions, a percentage deductible may be unavoidable — but you can often choose the percentage tier (1% vs. 2% vs. 5%).
+In Florida, Louisiana, Texas, or other coastal regions, a percentage deductible may be unavoidable, but you can often choose the percentage tier (1% vs. 2% vs. 5%).

 3. What's the premium difference?
 Get quotes for both structures.
 If a percentage deductible only saves you $150/year, it may not be worth the extra exposure.